 Overview – different types of claims

-Other types of claims we advice directors on are as follows:
+Other types of claims we regularly advise on include.

-- or where shareholders arrange for contracts to be entered into in the company’s name with the knowledge they would never be fulfilled, solely to gain a personal advantage
+- or claims by shareholders arrange for contracts to be entered into in the company’s name with the knowledge they would never be fulfilled, solely to gain a personal advantage

 Similar types of claim arising where there are group companies, all using the same trading name and the identities are merged (perhaps deliberately) to either confuse or avoid any proceedings being brought against the directors / shareholders personally.